 Students may spend one semester at Sciences Po.

-Credit articulation: Grades and credits earned at Sciences Po are articulated through the SIS Office of International Program Development upon receipt of an official transcript from Sciences Po.
+Credit articulation: Grades and credits earned at Sciences Po are articulated through the SIS Office of International Programs upon receipt of an official transcript from Sciences Po.
 For conversion purposes, students should expect 2 Sciences Po credits to equal 1 AU credit.
-The grading scale used at Sciences Po is different from that used at AU and will be explained to students prior to their departure.

 Tuition and Fees